armbrustlab/marferret/README.md

 ## Part A: Building MarFERReT

 This section details how to build your own copy of MarFERReT starting from source reference sequences and the scripts stored in this repository.
-If you want to begin using MarFERReT right away, you can download MarFERReT from Zenodo [LINK TO ZENODO]() and skip to [Part 2](https://github.com/armbrustlab/marferret/blob/main/README.md#part-b-using-marferret).
+If you want to begin using MarFERReT right away, you can download the clustered protein sequences and taxonomic information from Zenodo [Zenodo repository](https://zenodo.org/record/7055912) and skip to [Part 2](https://github.com/armbrustlab/marferret/blob/main/README.md#part-b-using-marferret).

 If you're still here, that means you're ready to get into the technical details of building your own copy of the MarFERReT data.
 This work is broken down into five steps: